firecmsco/firecms/website/docs/collections/collections.md

 prop.
 You can also force a filter combination to be always applied by using the `forceFilter`prop.
 :::

-Filtering is enabled by default for string, numbers, booleans, timestamps, and arrays.
+Filtering is enabled by default for string, numbers, booleans, dates, and arrays.
 A dropdown is included in every column of the collection where applicable.

 Since Firestore has limited querying capabilities, each time you apply a filter or new sort, the previous sort/filter